wgy1027/postFireSeverityAssessment/postFire/2020-Global-Forest-Resources-Assessment-2020-(key-founds).md

 Most of the forests in Europe have management plans; on the other hand, management plans exist for less than 25 percent of forests in Africa and less than 20 percent in South America.
 The area of forest under management plans is increasing in all regions – globally, it has increased by 233 million ha since 2000, reaching 2.05 billion ha in 2020.

 # Fire is a prevalent forest disturbance in the tropics
 Forests face many disturbances that can adversely affect their health and vitality and reduce their ability to provide a full range of goods and ecosystem services.
-About 98 million ha of forest were affected by fire in 2015;3 this was mainly in the tropical domain, where fire burned about 4 percent of the total forest area in that year.
+About 98 million ha of forest were affected by fire in 2015; this was mainly in the tropical domain, where fire burned about 4 percent of the total forest area in that year.
 More than two-thirds of the total forest area affected was in Africa and South America.

 Insects, diseases and severe weather events damaged about 40 million ha of forests in 2015, mainly in the temperate and boreal domains.

 # The world’s forests are mostly publicly owned, but the share of privately owned forests has increased since 1990
-Seventy-three percent of the world’s forests is under public ownership,4 22 percent is privately owned, and the ownership of the remainder is categorized as either “unknown” or “other” (the latter mainly comprising forests where ownership is disputed or in transition).
+Seventy-three percent of the world’s forests is under public ownership, 22 percent is privately owned, and the ownership of the remainder is categorized as either “unknown” or “other” (the latter mainly comprising forests where ownership is disputed or in transition).

 Public ownership is predominant in all regions and most subregions.
 Of the regions, Oceania, North and Central America and South America have the highest proportions of private forests.